 The BBC's My Web My Way explains the many ways you can change your browser, computer, keyboard and mouse settings to make the web more accessible to you.

 Access keys are used to allow keyboard navigation and are based on the UK Government's recommendation:

-Please note that shortcuts for access keys vary between browsers but commonly include the Ctrl, Shift or Alt keys.
+Please note that access keys shortcuts vary between browsers but commonly include the Ctrl, Shift or Alt keys.

 Built-in browser accessibility

 Some of the most popular web browsers also have their own built-in accessibility features that you can use to improve your online experience:

 Find out how to use the accessibility features in Google Chrome:

 Find out how to use the accessibility features in Safari.

 Find out how to use the accessibility features in Firefox.